Tachytaenius/tachy-guns/readme.md

 	This contains the scripts that actually give functionality to the content.
 - Pick a content pack from below, find it in `content-packs/` and merge its `raw/` with your DF(Hack) installation's `raw/`.
 - In the content pack's directory, `add-to-entity.txt` contains raw text that you paste into the entity definition for the entity you want to be able to use guns, so don't forget that.
-- Check for any dependency content packs in the content pack's `readme.md` and install those too, recursively.
+- Check for any dependency content packs in the content pack's `readme.md` and install those too if not installed already, recursively.

 ## Uninstallation